Choose Your Sink First During Kitchen Remodel

 You will select your appliances in terms of manufacturer, model number, size and the finish you like.
 You might be surprised to see that stainless steel isn’t the only finish option.
 Black stainless has become popular, and there are many other options, such as vintage finishes and enamel colors.
 Choices like this can determine the overall look and vibe of your kitchen.

-The type and number of lighting fixtures should be selected at the beginning of the design process as well.
+The type and number of lighting fixtures to be used in your kitchen remodel should be selected at the beginning of the design process as well.
 You will have to decide on can lights, semi-flush mounted lights, how many pendants over the island and so on, in order to complete the lighting plan that your contractor will use to gather estimates.

 Also, the decision on how many pendants to use affects how many junction boxes you need on the ceiling — and that decision needs to be made before plans get approved for permits and before the contractor closes up the drywall after rough electrical is done.